tflo/EditBox-Font-Improver/readme.md

 ### First-time setup

-Before using the addon the first time, you have to set the path to your desired font in the `main.lua` file of the addon.
+Before using the addon the first time, **you have to set the path to your desired font in the `main.lua` file of the addon.** This and other settings are in the Config section, which is very well commented.

 If you use [SharedMedia](https://www.curseforge.com/wow/addons/sharedmedia), then your fonts will usually be in…